DevEnv-94/logging_project/README.md

 # logging_project
 EFK stack

-This project was created to gain some experience with EFK stack: Elasticsearch, Fluentd and Kibana.
-All historical data is not real and created only for this project.
-Full project was automated with Ansible except graphs in Kibana.
+This project was created to gain experience with the EFK stack: Elasticsearch, Fluentd, and Kibana.
+All historical data is fictional and was created specifically for this project.
+The entire project was automated using Ansible, with the exception of the graphs in Kibana.

 ### Initial state

-* Three application servers

-* Ubuntu 18.04

-* Nginx Web servers on them which proxy to Docker containers

-### Targets
+The initial state includes three application servers running Ubuntu 18.04, each with an Nginx web server that forwards traffic to Docker containers.

+### The goals of the project are as follows:

-* Reading of all current and historical system logs.
+* Collect all current and historical system logs

-* Reading of all current and historical Docker Containers logs and Nginx logs.
+* Collect all current and historical Docker container logs and Nginx logs

-* Create Gaphs in Kibana and find:
+* Create graphs in Kibana to show the following:

-    * TOP-7 IP clients accessing web servers.
+    * Top 7 IP clients accessing web servers

-    * Are all user sessions when accessing web resources safe?
+    * Status of user sessions when accessing web resources

-    * Determine the average number of active containers per month
+    * Average number of active containers per month

     * Determine the average lifetime of a single container.

+    * Average lifetime of a single container

-    * identify anomalies, if any exist.
+    * Identify any anomalies that may exist.

 ### Log flow diagram